syahraini/Process-Improvement/README.md

 # Accounts Payable (AP) Cycle Time Reduction Project

-## Process Analysis • Business Intelligence • SQL • BPMN
+## Process Analysis • Business Intelligence • Excel • BPMN • Miro

 ---

 ## Project Overview

-This project provides a comprehensive analysis of the organization's Invoice-to-Pay process using 15,000+ transactional records.
+This project provides a comprehensive analysis of the organization's Invoice-to-Pay process using 3,000 transactional records.
 The goal was to identify and quantify the core bottlenecks causing a high average invoice cycle time — which was impacting vendor relationships and financial accruals.

 The analysis includes: